 Oops, You Missed a Spot

-Stain removers like Oxiclean ($10) can help with spot blotting, but if you need to clean a heavier stain, pack a tiny bit of powdered detergent in an extra plastic bottle (like an emptied, rinsed, and dried hotel sample size).
+Stain remover pens like Tide To Go ($6) can help with spot blotting, but if you need to clean a heavier stain, pack a tiny bit of powdered detergent in an extra plastic bottle (like an emptied, rinsed, and dried hotel sample size).
 It's a lot cheaper than buying a jug or box of detergent on vacation when you'll only use a tiny bit to hand-wash something.

 Vaseline Solves Everything

 Vaseline ($4) is such a great multipurpose product that you can use to moisturize your lips and skin or remove your makeup.
 It can also act as a soothing balm for your skin if you hurt yourself.
 Go generic to save more bucks!